Saint Anne (wall painting): Symbolism of Anne's gesture

 Saint Anne of Faras is the only known depiction of this saint making the gesture of placing a finger on her lips.
 There are several interpretations of the symbolism of this gesture.
 It may be a command to remain quiet and silent.
 It may relate to the "God's silence", in which, according to Ignatius of Antioch three mysteries related to Mary took place: a miraculous conception, virginity and the birth of the Messiah.
 Another theory suggests that the gesture relates to prayer.
 In Egyptian and Palestinian monastic groups and some heretical groups, a custom existed of praying quietly while holding a finger of the right hand on one's lips; it was believed this gesture protected people from evil, which might otherwise prevail in human hearts during prayer.

 Inscription

-The painting features an inscription.
+The painting features an inscription in Greek.
 Both vertical registers are incomplete.
 According to S. Jakobielski the content of the inscription is: Saint Anne, mother to the Mother of God.
 Saint and...
 Jakobielski offers two theories on the ending of the inscription: Saint and Mary, or Saint and the Mother of Mary; the second version is coherent with the principles of reading the left vertical register before the other lines.
 One of the words of the inscription has been presented as a monogram representative of the period, used also in Byzantine painting.